He Was Not A Visitor After All

 He stood at the gates of the sacred temple at Sri Sailam.
 A smile slowly spread across his face,

-"This is where it all began, and it shall be here that marks the beginning of the end."Share
+"This is where it all began, and it shall be here that marks the beginning of the end."Share this quote

 The Bramarambha Mallikarjuna Temple at Sri Sailam was not estrange to the kind of visitor it had just received.
 The temple town which stood for over 2 millennia had played host to a deluge of visitors similar to the one that stood at its gate right now.
 Well he was not really a passing visitor but there was something still very strange about him.